jruels/docker-fun/labs/09-capstone/capstone.md

     3. Create a home directory for user "dev"

 ### 6. Bonus tasks (optional)
-1. As a single command line, deploy four alpine top containers.

-2. Add an additional WordPress host in your Docker Compose version using the same database, and place both web hosts behind an instance of HAProxy.
+1. Add an additional WordPress host in your Docker Compose version using the same database, and place both web hosts behind an instance of HAProxy.

-3. Write a shell script that creates a two tier WordPress deployment:
+2. Write a shell script that creates a two tier WordPress deployment:

 ### Lab Complete!